 There are many signs that a guy is thinking about your relationship in the long term, which means there's a pretty good chance he'll propose in the future.
 Check out the list below to find out what to look for.

-- 1Your friends are his friends and vice versa.This is a good indication that he might be thinking about a long-term commitment because your personal and social lives are synchronized.
-Sharing friends can help strengthen the bond of your relationship.Advertisement
+- 1This is a good indication that he might be thinking about a long-term commitment because your personal and social lives are synchronized.
+Sharing friends can help strengthen the bond of your relationship.Your friends are his friends and vice versa.Advertisement

-- 7Speaking in terms of "when", not "if".Know the difference between "if we get married" and "when we get married".
+- 7Know the difference between "if we get married" and "when we get married".
 If he speaks in the latter manner, then he already made up his mind to marry you.
-If the relationship stays on the same trajectory and he keeps making statements like that, then the answer is obvious.Advertisement
+If the relationship stays on the same trajectory and he keeps making statements like that, then the answer is obvious.Speaking in terms of "when", not "if".Advertisement